An investigation into Siyata Mobile Inc. (NASDAQ:SYTA)'s technical aspects - The Dwinnex

 Ratios:

-We take a closer look at SYTA’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of SYTA by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.00 and its Current Ratio is at 2.20.
 In the meantime, Its Debt-to-Equity ratio is 0.12 whereas as Long-Term Debt/Eq ratio is at 0.04.

 Upgrades & Downgrades